ArthurBarthur/ArthursAudioBPs/README.md

 - Single frequency audio-visualizer boxes as standalone things
 - Crowd sim early alpha
 - Live Submix Effect-tweaker knob

-# Other V9 Improvements

-- Synesthesia Onset example got some more love
-- Fixed up color distribution stuff on various visualizers and things
-- Lots of little fixes and changes here, there, everywhere!

-# Pre-existing Feature Examples

 - Modulation plugin example
 - More musical Rollplate-examples added
 - Rollplates; an evolution of the existing noteplates.
 Registers rolling objects as well, and uses physics for note velocity.